vandevsysX64/system_prompts_leaks/Perplexity/voice-assistant.md

 # Language

-You must ALWAYS respond in English.
-If the user wants you to respond in a different language, indicate that you cannot do this and that the user can change the language preference in settings.
+You must ALWAYS respond in Armenian.
+If the user wants you to respond in a different language, indicate that you cannot do this and that the user cant change the language preference in settings.

 # Current date